-The empirical estimations' results for Specialty Retail revenue drivers are presented in Table 2.
-Table 2 shows Model A's estimation for specialty retail under different assumptions about individual terminal or time effects: Polled, Fixed, and Random Effect models.
-The mean VIF (variance inflation factor) is equal to 1.37, which confirms the absence of multi-co-linearity between the independent variables.
-The value of the F-test statistic that all terminal specific effects (ui) equal to zero is 2.59 with p-value=0.
+The results of the empirical estimations for Specialty Retail revenue drivers are presented in Table 2.

+Table 2 shows estimations of Model A for specialty retail under different assumptions about individual terminal or time effects: polled model, fixed and random effect model.
+The mean VIF (variance inflation factor) is equal to 1.37, which confirms the absence of multicollinearity between the independent variables.
+The value of the F test statistic that all terminal specific effects (u_i) equal to zero is 2.59 with p-value=0.
 This supports the preference to Fixed effect model rather than Pool model.
-Breusch and Pagan's Lagrangian multiplier test with test statistic equal to 21.78 and p-value=0 supports the preference for the Random Effect model rather than for the Pooled model.
-Finally the Hausman test shows that on the 5% level of significance, the Fixed Effect model is more appropriate than the Random Effect model.
+Breusch and Pagan Lagrangian multiplier test with test statistic equal to 21.78 and p-value=0 supports the preference for the Random effect model rather than for the Pooled model.
+Finally the Hausman test shows that on the 5% level of significance, the Fixed effect model is more appropriate than the Random effect model.

-Based on results of the F-test, Breusch-Pagan and Hausman tests the interpretation of the coefficient will be based on the results from the Fixed Effect model.
-Specialty Retail total square footage and departure passenger numbers in the terminal are Specialty Retail revenue's basic determinants.
-Revenue per square foot decreases with square footage and increases with the passenger numbers.
-Specialty Retail's square footage coefficient's low significance could be explained by the fact that a negative relationship between Specialty Retail revenue per square footage, "specialization" and "variety of goods" effects also increase, which is key for Specialty Retail.
-Increased specialization lead to increased passenger spending and results in an increase of revenue per square foot.
+Based on results of the F test, Breusch-Pagan and Hausman test the interpretation of the coefficient will be based on the results from the Fixed effect model.

+Specialty Retail total square footage and number of departure passengers in the terminal are the basic determinants of Specialty Retail revenue.
+Revenue per square foot tends to decrease with square footage6 and increase with the number of passengers.
+The low significance of Specialty Retail square footage coefficient could be explained by the fact that a negative relation between Specialty Retail revenue per square foot and square footage is not so obvious.
+With increasing specialty retail square footage "specialization" and "variety of goods" effects are also increasing which is very important for Specialty retail.
+Increased specialization lead to increased passenger spending and can result in an increase of revenue per square foot.